nvimdev/galaxyline.nvim/README.md

 # galaxyline.nvim

-galaxyline is a light-weight and super fast statusline plugin.
+galaxyline is a light-weight and **Super Fast** statusline plugin.
 Galaxyline componentizes Vim's statusline by having a provider for each text area.

 This means you can use the api provided by galaxyline to create the statusline